percona/pmm-doc/docs/setting-up/client/mysql.md

 Slow query log files can grow quickly and must be managed.

-When adding a service with the command line use the  `pmm-admin` option `--size-slow-logs` to set at what size (in bytes) the slow query log file is rotated.
+When adding a service with the command line use the  `pmm-admin` option `--size-slow-logs` to set at what size the slow query log file is rotated.
+(The size is specified as a number with a suffix.
+See [`pmm-admin add mysql`](../../details/commands/pmm-admin.md#mysql).)

 When the limit is reached, PMM Client will:

 - remove the previous `.old` slow log file,
 - rename the current file by adding the suffix `.old`,